-Among Luiz’ major roles are Albrecht in Tomasson’s Giselle, Nutcracker Prince and King of the Snow in Tomasson’s Nutcracker, Mercutio in Tomasson’s Romeo & Juliet, Prince Siegfried in Tomasson’s Swan Lake, Basilio in Tomasson/Possokhov’s Don Quixote, Franz in Balanchine’s Coppélia, and Onegin in Cranko’s Onegin.
-He created roles in Tomasson’s Trio, Caniparoli’s Tears, Liang’s Symphonic Dances, Possokhov’s Talk to Her, Wheeldon’s Number Nine, and Zanella’s Underskin.
+Among Luiz’ major roles are Albrecht in Tomasson’s Giselle, Nutcracker Prince and King of the Snow in Tomasson’s Nutcracker, Mercutio in Tomasson’s Romeo & Juliet, Prince Siegfried in Tomasson’s Swan Lake, Basilio in Tomasson/Possokhov’s Don Quixote, Franz in Balanchine’s Coppélia, Onegin in Cranko’s Onegin, Solor in Makarova’s (after Petipa) “The Kingdom of the Shades” from La Bayadère, Act II; and The Swimmer in Possokhov’s Swimmer.
+He created roles in Tomasson’s Trio, Caniparoli’s Tears, Liang’s Symphonic Dances, Possokhov’s Swimmer (Nighthawks pas de deux) and Talk to Her, Wheeldon’s Number Nine, and Zanella’s Underskin.

-His repertory also includes Ashton’s Symphonic Variations; Balanchine’s Brahms-Schoenberg Quartet (2nd movement), Divertimento No. 15, Serenade, Symphony in C, and Theme and Variations; Caniparoli’s Ibsen’s House; Lifar’s Suite en Blanc; MacMillan’s Winter Dreams; Makarova’s (after Petipa) Kingdom of the Shades, Act II from La Bayadère (Solor); Nureyev’s Raymonda—Act III; Possokhov’s Classical Symphony, RAkU, and The Rite of Spring; Ratmansky’s From Foreign Lands, Russian Seasons, and Shostakovich Trilogy (Piano Concerto #1); Scarlett’s Hummingbird; Tomasson’s 7 for Eight, Caprice, Concerto Grosso, Criss-Cross, The Fifth Season, “Haffner” Symphony, Prism, and the pas de deux from Tuning Game; and Wheeldon’s Ghosts and Within the Golden Hour.
+His repertory also includes Ashton’s Symphonic Variations; Balanchine’s Brahms-Schoenberg Quartet (2nd movement), Divertimento No. 15, Serenade, Symphony in C, and Theme and Variations; Act 2 pas de deux from Caniparoli’s A Cinderella Story, Ibsen’s House, and No Other; Lifar’s Suite en Blanc; MacMillan’s Winter Dreams; Nureyev’s Raymonda—Act III; Possokhov’s Classical Symphony, RAkU, and The Rite of Spring; Ratmansky’s From Foreign Lands, Russian Seasons, and Shostakovich Trilogy (Piano Concerto #1); Robbins’ Dances at a Gathering (Brick); Scarlett’s Hummingbird; Tomasson’s 7 for Eight, Caprice, Concerto Grosso, Criss-Cross, The Fifth Season, “Haffner” Symphony, Prism, and the pas de deux from Tuning Game; and Wheeldon’s Ghosts and Within the Golden Hour.

-As a guest artist, Luiz performed with Lorena Feijoo at World Gala of Dance in the Dominican Republic and Gala Evening of Stars in Aspen, Colorado, in 2009; at the TITAS Command Performance of International Ballet in Dallas and the XIII International Ballet Fest of Miami in 2008; and at the Razzle Dazzle Gala in Stamford, Connecticut, and the Gala of International Ballet Stars in Cincinnati, Ohio, in 2007.
+As a guest artist with English National Ballet, Luiz danced Swan Lake and Coppélia in 2015 and Nutcracker in December 2014.
+He performed with Lorena Feijoo at World Gala of Dance in the Dominican Republic and Gala Evening of Stars in Aspen, Colorado, in 2009; at the TITAS Command Performance of International Ballet in Dallas, Texas, and the XIII International Ballet Fest of Miami in 2008; and at the Razzle Dazzle Gala in Stamford, Connecticut, and the Gala of International Ballet Stars in Cincinnati, Ohio, in 2007.